 - Collagen creams have molecules that are big enough to penetrate the inner layer of the skin, which is the dermis.
 So when you apply collagen cream it can only work on the outer layer.
 Although there are small findings that there is a cream that can penetrate the dermis, even that cream has large molecules.

 What food produces collagen quickly?

 - Fish like salmon, tuna and sardines are rich in Omega 3 fatty acids.
 If you want to boost the production of collagen in your body, you must eat those foods.
-Three to four ounces at least twice a week gives you efficient amounts of foods that will give you essential Omega 3's.
-If you don't eat fish and you can afford it, you can take supplements of flax seed oils instead.
+Three to four ounces at least twice a week gives you sufficient amounts of foods that will give you essential Omega 3's.
+If you don't eat fish or you can't afford it, you can take supplements of flax seed oil instead.
 Cashews, pecans, almonds and Brazil nuts also contain healthy amounts of omega 3 fatty acids.

 - Fruits and vegetables are the natural sources of vitamin C that can also help you to produce collagen quickly.

 - Red fruits and vegetables, including beets and red peppers.